variantstudios/compasshighschool.org/index.md

     obtenge respuestas a sus preguntas sobre la nueva opcion de escuela secundaria en Fort Collins.
 Comida sera servida. <strong>Monday, May 14, 6-7p </strong>at the North Club House, Timber Ridge Neighborhood.
 3717 S.
-    Taft Hill Rd.</p><p><strong>PARENT ADVISORY COUNCIL MEETING</strong>: All enrolled parents are invited to get more involved in the development of CCC.
+    Taft Hill Rd.
+Food will be served!</p><p><strong>PARENT ADVISORY COUNCIL MEETING</strong>: All enrolled parents are invited to get more involved in the development of CCC.
 Please join us for our 5th PAC meeting to meet others and get involved.
 It will take place on&nbsp;<em>Monday, May 7, 2018, 6:30p at The Music District, 619 S. College Ave.
 We look forward to seeing you!</em></p><p><strong>Next CCC Board Meeting:</strong>&nbsp;Monday, June
     11, 2018, 6:30-8p at the Music District, 619 S. College
     Ave.</p><p>&nbsp;</p><p><span style="font-size: 0.95em; letter-spacing: